Lex Valeria (82 BC): Passage

 After Sulla's proscriptions purged his political enemies from the state and the close of the civil war with the Battle of the Colline Gate, Sulla turned to restoring and restructuring the republic.
 To do this, he had himself created as dictator.

 Accounts of the specific means by which Sulla achieved his elevation to the dictatorship differ.
 Appian's account, which is the most detailed one and corroborated by Cicero, describes appointment by means of legislation passed by the people of Rome.
 This legislation was moved in comitia centuriata by Lucius Valerius Flaccus (then the princeps senatus and also interrex in the absence of consuls) after Flaccus received a letter so recommending from Sulla.
 The law passed simply named Sulla dictator, following a precedent previously established for Quintus Fabius Maximus Verrucosus.
 This was presumably followed by the requisite lex curiata de imperio.

 After passage of the law, Flaccus was appointed magister equitum.
 Sulla also became the first dictator since Gaius Servilius Geminus some 120 years earlier at the end of the Second Punic War.
 No dictator would again be appointed until Julius Caesar's temporary assumption of the office in 49 BC and more permanent assumption from 46 through to his death on 15 March 44 BC (a few months after Caesar was created dictator perpetuo).

 Sulla's powers

 The lex Valeria created Sulla as dictator legis scribundis et rei publicae constituendae.
 The causa was, according to Appian, for the enactment of laws and the regulation of the republic.
-The law set no fixed term (eg six months) but instead created Sulla dictator "until such time as he should firmly reestablish the city and Italy and the government in general".
+The law set no fixed term for the dictatorship – six months, as would have been traditional, – but instead created Sulla dictator "until such time as he should firmly reestablish the city and Italy and the government in general".

 As dictator of Rome, Sulla was granted the power to make numerous decisions within the state.
 More importantly, as Boatwright notes, "his appointment to it specifically validated all his actions in advance".
 The lex Valeria ratified all of his previous actions, including the proscriptions.

 In consequence of the broad authority granted by the lex Valeria, Sulla effected a number of constitutional reforms.
 Beyond his legislative powers, he gained powers to: